Here is the set of the club’s policies, collected together into one place.

 - Information for borrowing club boats: Boat_Policy

-- The old Bristol Canoe Club Rules can be seen here, but these have mostly been superseded by the new Operational Policies: Rules
+- The Bristol Canoe Club Rules can be seen here, but these have partly been superseded by the new Operational Policies: Rules

 The committee have agreed the wording of the following risk assessments, for use when participating in club activities: